safe-global/safe-docs/miscellaneous/glossary.md

 ### Safe{Core} Protocol

 [Safe{Core} Protocol](https://docs.safe.global/safe-core-protocol/safe-core-protocol) is a set of [smart contracts](https://github.com/safe-global/safe-core-protocol) used to build [Safe Smart Accounts](#safe-smart-accounts).
 You can find information about why we built Safe{Core} Protocol in its original [announcement](https://safe.mirror.xyz/KiklifJINUpklBzf-usK_54EC86AfSeX5wH89bNxglM).
 This standard is the core of the Safe ecosystem, and Safe{Wallet} relies on it to interact with Safes via [Safe{Core} SDK Protocol Kit](https://docs.safe.global/safe-core-aa-sdk/protocol-kit), which allows developers to interact with the protocol using TypeScript.
-You can read more in the [protocol specifications](https://github.com/safe-global/safe-core-protocol-specs) and the [whitepaper](https://github.com/safe-global/safe-core-protocol-specs/blob/main/whitepaper.pdf).
+You can read more in the [protocol specifications](https://github.com/safe-global/safe-core-protocol-specs) and the [white paper](https://github.com/safe-global/safe-core-protocol-specs/blob/main/whitepaper.pdf).

-{% hint style="warning" %} Safe{Core} Protocol is not yet ready for production.
-For the current implementation used across Safe's ecosystem, see the [`safe-contracts`](https://github.com/safe-global/safe-contracts/tree/main) repo. {% endhint %}
+{% hint style="warning" %} Safe{Core} Protocol isn't yet ready for production.
+For the current implementation used across Safe's ecosystem, see the [`safe-contracts`](https://github.com/safe-global/safe-contracts/tree/main) repository. {% endhint %}

 ### Safe{DAO}